Choosing the best loft ladder

 - Will it fit?

 Here is our guide to choosing the perfect loft ladder for your needs…

 Regular or occasional use

 Firstly, lets consider how the loft ladder will be used.
 For example, if it will be used to access the roof space on a regular basis, it is important to opt for one that is easy to use.
 Therefore, it should have counter-balance springs to lighten the load and minimise physical effort.
 Concertina ladders are generally better in this situation, as wooden and metal folding ladders require significantly more effort to fold and unfold the ladder sections.
 However, if your budget will stretch to it, an electrically operated ladder offers ultimate convenience.

-Wear-and-tear will become a concern with more frequent use.
+Wear-and-tear will become a concern with regular use.
 As such, the best loft ladder will be one made of metal (aluminium or steel) or a high quality timber.
 Low cost wooden loft ladders will struggle to pass the test-of-time with frequent use.

 What is the loft being used for?

 In the majority of cases, the loft is a valuable storage space.
 If you are just accessing it for Christmas decorations, or perhaps old toys, then a light-duty attic ladder will be all that you need.
 Ideally, choose a product with a load rating of 150 kg per tread.
-Most good quality wooden or aluminium loft ladders will be suitable.
+Most good quality wooden or aluminium retractable ladders will be suitable.

 However, if you intend to use the loft for storing bulky items, or perhaps have heating/ventilation equipment that may need replacing or maintenance, you may wish to consider a more heavy duty loft ladder.
-As such, look for loft ladders with a load rating of 180 kg or 200 kg per tread.
+As such, look for products with a load rating of 180 kg or 200 kg per tread.

 Where is the loft ladder located?

 The location is a key factor in choosing the best attic ladder.
 This is because it can impact the space available for it (hence its size), as well as the amount of thermal insulation required.